-French Street (Cezayir Sokak) is a descending staircase of pleasure.
-Live music plays in each bar with relaxed couch seating creates an ambiance that’s delightful.
+Cezayir Sokak or French Street is a descending staircase of pleasure.
+Live music plays in every restaurant and cafe, while the purple couch seating creates an ambiance that’s delightful.

 Cezayir Sokak actually means Algerian Street and what makes this even more confusing is that there is a Franzis Sokak (Turkish translation of French Street) on the Aside side.